Aurelian-C/React-Summary_App/src/markdowns/16_React_Query/Query_retries.md

 ## Retry Delay

-By default, retries in TanStack Query do not happen immediately after a request fails.
-As is standard, a back-off delay is gradually applied to each retry attempt.
+==By default, retries in TanStack Query do not happen immediately after a request fails.
+As is standard, a back-off delay is gradually applied to each retry attempt.==

 The default `retryDelay` is set to double (starting at `1000`ms) with each attempt, but not exceed 30 seconds: